wesamhamad/Robot-arm_ControlPanel/README.md

 # Robot-arm_ControlPanel

-A project for SmartMethods Internship the software development process of a robotic arm.
+A project for SmartMethods Internship, the software development process of a robotic arm.

 -I designed a Web page to control a Robot arm , API (Application Programming Interface) using html, css, javascript to controls the movement of robot arm, each part of arm have range bar 0-180 degree .